zencart/documentation/content/user/miscellaneous/can_zen_cart.md

 Zen Cart offers basic inventory management (quantity in stock), with related settings like whether to allow checkout when stock is not sufficient to fill an order.
 See [tracking inventory](/user/running/stock/) for more details.

-Note that full cost-of-goods sold (COGS) tracking is not part of Zen  Cart, and would require an external system, such as an Enterprise Resource Planning (ERP) tool.
+Note that full cost-of-goods sold (COGS) tracking is not part of Zen  Cart, and would require an external system, such as an [Enterprise Resource Planning (or ERP) tool](/user/running/erp/).

 ---
 ### Can Zen Cart sell products with variants?